-Cerberus FTP Server is able to require clients to verify themselves using digital certificates.
+Cerberus FTP Server can be configured to require FTPS and HTTPS clients to verify themselves using digital certificates.
 When given a Certificate Authority certificate list, Cerberus will verify that the client certificate is signed and valid for the given Certificate Authorities.
-This feature is only available in Cerberus FTP Server Professional edition and currently only applies to FTPS connections.
+Cerberus will also make sure the certificate hasn't been revoked if a CRL is specified.
+This feature is only available in Cerberus FTP Server Professional and Enterprise edition and currently only applies to FTPS, FTPES, and HTTPS connections.

 - No Verification This is the default option.
 Cerberus will not require nor will it verify digital certificates - Verify Certificate Cerberus will attempt to verify that the certificate presented by the client is signed and valid.
 It will compare the certificate against the certificate authorities present in the CA Certificates File.
-Any FTPS connection attempts without a valid certificate will be denied when this option is selected. - CA File A file containing a PEM-encoded list of Certificate Authorities with which to verify client certificates against. - •
+Any FTPS connection attempts without a valid certificate will be denied when this option is selected. - CA File A file containing a PEM-encoded list of Certificate Authorities with which to verify client certificates against.